ioslushnyi/GCP-fraud-detection-v1/README.md

 - ML model (Random Forest Classifier) is pre-trained to classify fraudulent payments
 - Apache Beam pipeline loads the model and performs the scoring
-- Beam adds the fraud_score and risk_level to each message
+- The pipeline enriches each event with a fraud_score and a corresponding risk_level
 - Messages are routed based on output needs (storage, monitoring)

 ## Dashboards